hcnode/koa-cola/README.md

 ## Usage

-koa-cola require latest version of koa.
+koa-cola requires latest version of koa.

 > Koa requires node v7.6.0 or higher for ES2015 and async function support.